ChaoticBlack/Potter-Programming/Documentation.md

 * `A or B` returns Disjunction
 * `A nor B` returns Joint Denial
 * `not A` returns the negation of `A`

+### Input/Output
+Use the _Listen_ keyword to read one line of input from STDIN.
+Use _Listen to_ to capture the input into a named variable.

+* `listen to hermione` - read one line of input from STDIN and store it in variable `hermione`

+Use the _spell_ keyword to write the value of a variable or string to STDOUT.
+The keyword _print_ is also valid.

+* `spell "Hello World"`
+8 `spell harry`

+### Flow Control and Block Syntax

+#### Conditionals
+Conditional expressions start with the _If_ keyword, followed by an expression.
+If the expression evaluates to _true_, then the subsequent code block is executed.
+Optionally, an _Else_ block can be written after an _If_ block.
+The code block following the _Else_ keyword would be executed if the _If_ expression evaluated to _false_.

+For the purpose of conditional expressions, _0_, _invisible_, _null_, _false_, and the empty string all evaluate to _false_, and everything else to _true_.

+#### Loops
+Similar to the _If_ statement, a loop is denoted by the _While_ or _Until_ keyword, which will cause the subsequent code block to be executed repeatedly whilst the expression is satisfied

+ `harry is 10` <br>
+ `while harry is ahead of 0`<br>
+`descendio harry`

+#### Blocks
+A block in Potter Lang starts with an _If_, _Else_, _While_ or _Until_ statement, and is terminated by a blank line or the end-of-file.
+EOF ends all open code blocks.

+### Functions
+Functions are declared with a variable name followed by the _takes_ keyword and a list of arguments separated by _and_

+`Multiply takes X and Y`

+The function body is a list of statements with no separating blank lines.
+A blank line denotes the end of a function body.
+Functions in Potter Lang always have a return value, indicated by the _Give back_ keyword.

+Functions are called using the _accio_ keyword and must have at least one argument.
+Multiple arguments are separated with _and_.

+`multiply takes X and Y` <br>
+`give back X gemino Y` <br>
+` ` <br>
+`ans accio 2 and 4`